Information security: How you can cultivate the right culture among your staff.

 You can’t shape a single message style and tone to fit all people.
 So why then have you continuously rolled out the same cyber security training, with the same “harbinger of doom” tone and the same warnings about the coming apocalypse of hacking hell ready to rain down on our heads if we don’t increase the complexity of our passwords….EVERY….SINGLE…FREAKING….TIME you communicate about cyber security awareness?

-All the people in your organisation that respond well to warnings about future problems and react to a call to arms to defend the perimeter against the invading hacking hordes have been reached.
+All the people in your organization that respond well to warnings about future problems and react to a call to arms to defend the perimeter against the invading hacking hordes have been reached.
 They’re good.
 They’ve got it.
 The media has totally created a tailwind for us with those people.
 They are locked down and ready to rumble.

 But what about other people that scientifically in cultural and sociological studies have absolutely, without a shadow of a doubt, been PROVEN to respond to more positive messaging?
 What about those people?
 Well, you need to seriously think about changing up the messaging and changing the tone.

 How about working to empower people, make them feel part of the solution, part of a winning team?
-Try to, (dare I say it?…dare I must…) make them laugh and feel good about engaging with cyber security best practice behaviours.
+Try to, (dare I say it?…dare I must…) make them laugh and feel good about engaging with cyber security best practice behaviors.
 That’s right.
 Lighten up, Francis.
-Tell a joke or two and you just might reach another cohort of people in your organisation and land your message.
+Tell a joke or two and you just might reach another cohort of people in your organization and land your message.
 Just make sure you tell good jokes….

 …. haven’t got any of your own jokes?
 Maybe we can help.